fl-air/ebook-reader/README.md

 ## 🤝 Contributing

-Contributions, issues and feature re
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issue